jortsmoder/wikiofdark.art/docs/index.md

 ### Weight gain supplements

-#### Pioglitazone
+#### Thiazolidinediones (TZDs)
+One can take TZDs, most commonly Pioglitazone or "pio", though there exists others such as Rosiglitazone.

-"pio" is an anti-diabetic medication that activates PPAR-gamma systemically, reducing insulin resistance, gluconeogenesis and overall blood sugar.
+"Pio" is an anti-diabetic medication that activates PPAR-gamma systemically, reducing insulin resistance, gluconeogenesis and overall blood sugar.
 High insulin resistance in transgender females is associated with android fat distribution/higher WHR.
 It has been shown to lower visceral fat and WHR even in patients who’s overall BMI remained the same.

 It seems to protect subcutaneous fat in a way similar to estrogen.
 There has even been one documented case of pioglitazone use to achieve female fat distribution in a transgender patient in the medical literature.
 The drug would probably be beneficial regardless of whether you are cycling or not.